Bannau Brycheiniog by Cycle | Day Two

 On day two I awoke before daylight to the discouraging sound of heavy rain and wind... not what I was hoping for.
 On the previous day, in my late-afternoon laissez-faire mindset, I had neglected to string out the side guy lines for my tent and despite the lovely grassy field where I was camped, water had pooled under my groundpad.
 Urgh.

 This was going to be my "big day".
 I had over 40 miles of mountainous climbing along unknown roads and conditions.
-I was not happy to think that I'd also be navigating all of that in the rain.
-I fixed my breakfast, broke camp, packed the bike (wet!) and got on the road.
-There was no time for photos or dreamy reflection.
-I had to get going.
-Urgh.
+I was not happy to think that I'd also be navigating all of that in the rain, but I fixed some breakfast, broke camp, packed the bike (wet!) and got on the road.
+There was no time for photos or pointless grumbling.
+I just had to get going.

-For the first few miles from Talybont-on-Usk to Brecon the rain was intermittent.
-My route also happened to coincide with the Taff Trail for these first seven miles (see the small orange sticker beneath the Taff Trail sign in the image above).
-I have cycled this section several times before, but today I just had to keep my head down and pedal through.
+From Talybont-on-Usk to Brecon the rain was intermittent.
+My route also happened to coincide with the Taff Trail for the first seven miles (see the small orange sticker beneath the Taff Trail sign in the image above).
+I had cycled this section several times before, but today I just had to keep my head down and pedal through.

 From Talybont-on-Usk the route follows B4558 (again) for roughly 1.8 mi. to the village of Pencelli, where it then veers off onto a small lane winding through the countryside.

-Fortunately too, the wet made made everything shine and the gray skies made the contrast of colours pop and the scenery was just lovely.
+Surprisingly too, the wet made made everything silvery and shiny.
+The gray skies contrasted all the colours and the scenery was just lovely.

 It was a completely different feeling day.
 The temperature was much cooler and yet when it wasn't raining the air felt thick and humid.
-Plus too, the insects were rather bothersome, especially as I cycled between the hedges along the narrow lanes.
+Insects were buzzing like mad, especially as I cycled between the hedges along the narrow lanes... summertime.

 At the village of Llanfrynach there is a small church which I have phototgraphed several times (image above).
-Maybe it's an optical illusion, but by the look of it to me; the tower seems wider at the top than at it's base?
+Maybe it's an optical illusion, but when I look at it; the tower seems wider at the top than at the bottom?
+I dunno, maybe it's just me.

 Plus too, I generally stop here because they have the most cordial public toilets I have ever seen.
 They are managed purely by volunteers as well, accepting donations by a small coin slot above the bench.
 You would NEVER see something like this in the United States.

-As I leave the village, I stop to admire the landscape.
-Far across to my right Pen-y-Fan looms amidst the drifting morning clouds (image below).
+As I left the village, I stopped to admire the landscape.
+Far across to my right Pen-y-Fan loomed amidst the drifting morning clouds (image below).

-Then I'm back on the main road for a short .5 mi. down the hill and across the very narrow, single-lane bridge over the River Usk to re-enter the M&B Canal towpath.
+Then I was back on the main road for a short .5 mi. down the hill and across the very narrow, single-lane bridge over the River Usk to re-enter the M&B Canal towpath.

 `